jparise/vim-graphql/README.md

 # GraphQL for Vim

 This Vim plugin provides [GraphQL](https://graphql.org/) file detection, syntax highlighting, and indentation.
-It currently targets the [October 2021 Edition](https://spec.graphql.org/October2021/) of the GraphQL specification.
+It currently targets the [September 2025 Edition](https://spec.graphql.org/September2025/) of the GraphQL specification.

 The core runtime files are also included with Vim 9.1.0955+.
 They provide the foundational support (ftplugin, indent, syntax) for the `graphql` filetype.